railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 using the NET-RPC protocol.
 Its default setup corresponds to that of the OpenERP server you have just installed, so should connect directly at startup.

 #.
-At the same console as you ha've just been using, go to the OpenERP web directory by typing
+At the same console as you have just been using, go to the OpenERP web directory by typing
 	:command:`cd openerp-web-6.X`.

 #.
 At a terminal window type :command:`start-openerp-web` to start the OpenERP Web server.